btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_administrative_tasks.md

 ### `systemd.timer`

-Of course, `systemd` would have units that to control and manage timers.
+Of course, `systemd` would have units to control and manage timers.
 These units are called, well, *timers*, and you can see a list of all the timers currently in memory using the `list-timers` command:

 ```
 $ systemctl list-timers